-Author Notes: Basically I needed a platform for some rutabagas, and this idea materialized.
-It is another modifiable recipe that can be catered to things in your pantry, leftover grains, you name it.
-You can easily make a test crêpe and adjust liquid, flour or filler to suit you.
-It can contain any variety of vegetables as well.
-I just happened to have these on hand and the pecans in the batter pair nicely with the sweet, earthiness of the rutabagas. - savorthis
+Basically I needed a platform for some rutabagas, and this idea materialized.
+It is another modifiable recipe that can be catered to things in your pantry, leftover grains (great with wild rice too), you name it.
+You can easily make a test crêpe and adjust liquid or flour depending on what grain you choose.

-- Melt a tablespoon of butter in a heavy skillet and brown veggies in two batches.
+Melt a tablespoon of butter in a heavy skillet and brown veggies in two batches with a pinch of salt.
 Toss with cracked pepper.

 Mix ricotta with zest, parsley and s&p to taste.

 To assemble, spread 1/4 of the ricotta over half of four crepes.
 Place veggies on half the ricotta mixture and fold the other ricotta half over the veggies.
 Then fold the crepe again so it is a triangle.
 Bake at 400 until heated through.